xvrh/puppeteer-dart/doc/api.md

 #### frame.$(String selector)
 The method queries frame for the selector.
-If there's no such element within the frame, the method will resolve to null.
+If there's no such element within the frame, the method will throw an Exception.

 [selector]: A selector to query frame for
 Returns a Future which resolves to ElementHandle pointing to the frame